SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/troubleshoot-azure-blob-storage-log-collection.md

     1. Select the resource group in which you deployed the ARM template and select app service plan `(SUMOBRProducerPlan\<suffix\>)` in resource type.<br/><img src={useBaseUrl('/img/send-data/arm-template-suffix.png')} alt="arm-template-suffix" width="800"/>
     1. Click on Manual scale and set min instance count to 2.
 You can also use auto scaling to save on costs.<br/><img src={useBaseUrl('/img/send-data/azure-manual-scale.png')} alt="azure-manual-scale" width="800"/>

-    If the error still persists in BlobTaskConsumer function and failure rate > 1% then you can migrate from Consumption plan to Premium plan by making changes in the ARM template
+    If the error still persists in the BlobTaskConsumer function, and the failure rate > 1%, then you can migrate from Consumption plan to Premium plan by making the following changes in the ARM template:

     ```
     {